 - Please be aware that if you do not engage with University support services this may affect the level of support that can be provided in your future studies.
 For example, the Department may not be able to give consideration to future mitigating circumstances applications made on the same grounds.
 This does not mean that you should not submit mitigating circumstances, because some conditions can reoccur without warning mitigation may still be relevant.
 DASS will advise the Department on whether any submission should be accepted.

 Guidance on Process

 - This form must be completed if the Mitigating Circumstances Panel appointed by the Board of Examiners is to take account of any extenuating circumstances when considering your academic performance.
-The School's Mitigating Circumstances Panels make recommendations to the Board of Examiners in cases where a student's Mitigating Circumstances have been judged to have affected their studies.
-Such recommendations are passed on as "action codes" only, which convey no personal information.
+The Department's Mitigating Circumstances Panels make recommendations to the Board of Examiners in cases where a student's Mitigating Circumstances have been judged to have affected their studies.
+Such recommendations are passed on as recommended "action codes" only, which convey no personal information.
 Representative examples of actions include "resit exam as first attempt" or "average an assessment out", but the Panel may make other recommendations at its discretion and in accordance with University policy.

 - Any information you provide will be treated confidentially.